Dr. Omer Javed |

 Last but not least, the above thought process needs to spread on both print and electronic media so that it could be picked up by the corridors of power.
 The hope should be that if, for example, Turkey can pay back all IMF debt and call it quits (at least for now), which in the 90s was suffering from the deep economic crisis, then so can we.
 But this can be done when all stakeholders will rise above their petty and selfish concerns, and put the country first.
 All of this needs consensus- the design of a workable IMF programme and its successful implementation, and overall to take the country towards sustained and equitable economic growth.

 Omer Javed, Ph.D.
 Economics University of Barcelona, Spain, author of “The Economic Impact of International Monetary Fund Programs has formerly worked for IMF.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.